Contact: Lisa Teeters, mteeters@k12.wv.us

 Scheduled Assessment Window

 The Alternate Summative Assessment (WVASA) is administered in the spring of each year.
-The state establishes a statewide testing window, and each district then determines a district-wide testing window and a testing schedule for each school within the district.
-For spring 2022, the statewide testing window is April 4–May 27, 2022.
+The state establishes a statewide testing window, and each county then determines a county-wide testing window and a testing schedule for each school within the district.
+For spring 2026, the statewide testing window is April 13–May 15, 2026.

 Time and Format for Dissemination of Results